A Short History of Jennings A. Jones College of Business

-The Jones College of Business received reaffirmation of accreditation from the AACSB in 2001.
-The Department of Accounting achieved initial accounting accreditation from the AACSB in 2003.
-The Jones College of Business received reaffirmation of accreditation from the AACSB in 2001.
+Jones College of Business received reaffirmation of business accreditation from the AACSB in 2001 and 2012.
+The Department of Accounting achieved initial accounting accreditation from the AACSB in 2003 and reaffirmation in 2012.

 Dr. Burton initiated a codification of faculty performance expectations and a preliminary look at admissions standards for the College.
 Each of these remains in the active continuous improvement process.

 During Dean Burton’s tenure as dean, alumnus Andrew Woodfin Miller Sr. donated $10 million to create for what would eventually become the Andrew Woodfin Miller Sr. Education Center.
 The center, constructed in a former medical clinic that was part of the Rutherford Hospital Complex on Bell Street, would have a substantial portion devoted to the Jennings A. Jones College of Business Executive Education Center.
 Alumnus Joey Jacobs also made a commitment of $2.5 million, matched by the State of Tennessee, to establish the Joey Jacobs Chair of Excellence in Accounting.